kajackdfw/eeu_components/README.md

  4. Simple to use custom HTML tags
  5. If ajax is required in a field, it will be self contained in the web component, and the url can be passed to it from the parent application's view template.
- 6. EEU fields will have a valid flag
+ 6. EEU fields will have a valid flag compatible with a Polymer event listener
  7. A submit button that will disable itself if valid flags are false
  8. All component groups will have the same HTML tags
  9. Each component group will only use one style library ( Bootrap or Paper Element or Foundation ), not 2 .
  10. Do not duplicate any HTML5 tags or their functionality ( wrappers or an alias may be considered )

-## Polymer Web Components for forms in MVC Application Views

-The purpose for this project is to provide a uniform set of web components for English Engineering Unit type form fields such as feet inches and fractions, and eliminate the duplication of validation code on front and backend, by utilizing a rest service call in some components to validate a web component field as the user types in a value.
-Each component group file is intended for one type of template, such as html or Blade, and one style library such as Bootstrap , or Iron Elements.

 ## Groups / Component Files
  1. eeu_html_bootstrap.html ( generic html with Bootstrap css )
  2. eeu_blade_bootstrap.html ( Laravel Compatible )